 Step 4A.
-If you are a transfer student who previously used the GI Bill, fill out a VA form 22-1995 which can you can find at VA forms and fax it to 631-420-2275.
+If you are a transfer student who previously used the GI BILL®, log onto www.va.gov and fill out a VA form 22-1995.

 Step 5.
 The first time recipient should receive their benefits in six to eight weeks.
 Continuing students should receive their benefits within a week to ten days from certification.
 You must take 12 credits or more to receive your full benefits, including tuition, fees and your housing allowance.

-Veterans of the Army, Navy and Marine Corps may obtain their military transcripts through the Joint Service Transcripts from the Department of Defense at Jst.doded.mil/smart/signin.do.
+Veterans of the Army, Navy and Marine Corps may obtain their military transcripts through the Joint Service Transcripts from the Department of Defense.
 Air Force veterans must contact the Community College of the Air Force(CCAF) at Maxwell AFB, Alabama

 Furthermore, visit the VA's vocational rehabilitation program site.
 It is designed to help veterans with service-connected disabilities become employed, maintain employment or achieve independence in daily living.